Women’s Cancer Communication Project

-- They may be skin-coloured or pink, light tan to brown, and even blue-black.
+- They may be skin-coloured or pink, light tan to brown or even blue-black.

-- The shape may also vary – they can be round or oval, or the shape may be irregular.
+- Their shape can vary – they can be round, oval, or even irregular shapes.

 - They may be flat or raised, large or small, with or without hairs.

 Some moles may develop into a form of skin cancer known as malignant melanoma.
 Sunburns may increase the risk of melanoma.
 Moles that appear at birth are called congenital nevi.
 When such a mole is more than eight inches in diameter, it poses the greatest risk of skin cancer.
 Moles known as atypical moles/dysplastic moles are larger than average – usually larger than a pencil sharpener and irregular in shape.
 They tend to have uneven colouring.
 These moles tend to be hereditary.
 Persons with atypical moles may have a greater than average chance of developing malignant melanoma.
 Moles should always be checked regularly for any changes.
 Use the ABCDEFG rule to help you remember what to look for when inspecting your moles:

 Asymmetry: when one half of the mole does not match the other half.

 Border irregularity: when the edges are ragged or blurred.

 Colour: when the colour is not the same all over.